John Baillie of Leys: Works

 Baillie also translated from the Arabic part (relating to commercial transactions) of a digest of Mohammedan law in 1797, at the request of Sir John Shore (Lord Teignmouth), the then governor-general, but the work was never completed.

 Baillie's position as Resident in Lucknow allowed him to amass a large collection of manuscripts, many of which later passed to the Edinburgh University Library in 1876, where they were catalogued by Edward Robertson in 1912.
-He is best known for his collection of paintings and illustrated manuscripts, such as the Jami al-Tawarikh, and the poems of Hafiz of Sharaz.
+His collection includes paintings and illustrated manuscripts, such as the Jami al-Tawarikh, the poems of Hafiz of Sharaz. and the Mahabharata.

 Press Cutting – Morning Post 22 April 1833 – Deaths

 On the 20th inst., at his house in Devonshire-place, in the 61st year of his age, Colonel John Baillie, of Leys, Inverness-shire, M.P. for the Inverness District of Burghs and a Director of the East India Company.